-Options for Newborn Care Procedures
+Newborn Care Options

-Some families find a significant meaning in the cord cutting.
+Some families find a significant meaning in the cord cutting, choosing to have a loved one cut the cord.
 Other families are not interested in participating in the cord cutting.
-You may have options about who cuts the cord, and when the cord is cut.
+A family may have options about who cuts the cord, and when the cord is cut.

-Vitamin K, a necessary component for blood clotting, is normally at low levels in newborns, rises above adult levels around day 7 and settles in at adult levels around day 10.
-Newborns are given a dose of of vitamin K as a precaution against hemorrhagic disease, a condition in which the baby suffers from internal bleeding.
+Vitamin K, a necessary component for blood clotting, is normally at low levels in newborns.
+The level rises above adult levels around day 7 and settles in at adult levels around day 10.
+Newborns are given a dose of vitamin K as a precaution against hemorrhagic disease, a condition in which the baby suffers from internal bleeding.
 Less than 2% of babies are affected by hemorrhagic disease.
-Some experts feel that the vitamin K is a safe way to ensure that any baby with hemorrhagic disease will be safe.
+Some experts feel that the vitamin K is a safe way to ensure any baby with hemorrhagic disease will be safe.
 Depending on where you live, you may be offered an injection or an oral dose.

 Some experts feel the administration of antibiotics to every newborn is unsafe.
 Other experts express concern that the antibiotic ointment blurs the vision of the baby, making it difficult for the mother and baby to bond.
-Depending on the laws of your community you may be able to refuse this treatment or delay if for a short time.
+If eye treatment is standard in your community you may be able to refuse this treatment or delay if for a short time.

 If you are giving birth in the hospital, you may be given the opportunity to choose between nursery care for your baby or rooming in with your baby.
 Advocates for nursery care believe it is important for the mother to rest and recuperate after having given birth, and that it is safer for the baby to be monitored in a nursery rather than left in a room with one sleeping adult.

-If you are breastfeeding, you may choose to try to nurse your child immediately after birth.
+If you are breastfeeding, you may have the option to try to nurse your child immediately after birth.
 Studies indicate this helps to expel the placenta and stop uterine bleeding.
 Some experts feel that immediate nursing is a strong first step toward a good nursing relationship.
 You have the option to attempt immediate nursing, and to ask for assistance in changing position and supporting the breast or the baby.
 Some mothers find it difficult to nurse in the semi-reclined position they may be in after giving birth.

-Some babies are not interested in nursing right away.
+Some hospitals (nearly all in the United States) provide diapers for newborns while they are in hosptial.
+Diapers available at hospitals will be disposable.
 If you have decided to use cloth diapers, you have the option of bringing your diapers to the hospital or birth center to use, or asking the hospital to use their cloth diapers (if available) for your baby.

 Circumcision is a clamping and cutting of the foreskin of the penis.
-It is a surgical procedure that is painful, and usually performed without a parent to comfort the child.
-American Academy of Pediatrics considers it a medically unnecessary procedure, as numerous studies have found no connection to circumcision and improved health.
+It is a surgical procedure that is painful, and usually performed in the nursery without a parent to comfort the child.
+The American Academy of Pediatrics considers it a medically unnecessary procedure, as numerous studies have found no connection to circumcision and improved health.
 The foreskin is a working tissue that does perform a job in the human body.
 Some parents choose circumcision for religious, cultural or other personal reasons.